unifiedstreaming/fmp4-ingest/ingest_spec.md

 1. The sparse track segment becomes available to the publishing point/processing entity when the corresponding parent track fragment that has an equal or larger timestamp value is made available.
 For example, if the sparse fragment has a timestamp of t=1000, it is expected that after the publishing point/processing entity sees "video" (assuming the parent track name is "video") fragment timestamp 1000 or beyond, it can download the sparse fragment t=1000.
 Note that the actual signal could be used for a different position in the presentation timeline for its designated purpose.
 In this example, it’s possible that the sparse fragment of t=1000 has an XML payload, which is for inserting an ad in a position that’s a few seconds later.
 1. The payload of sparse track fragments can be in different formats (such as XML, text, or binary), depending on the scenario
 1. Alternatively, Meta-data MAY be stored in the DASH Manifest using DASH as as event messages
-1. in case meta-data is only signalled in DASH event messages in the manifest, the manifest MUST be updated regularly to avoid missing events, an update frequency of 2 seconds is recommended.

 ## Live Stream Ingest Option constraints
 The segments and manifest are the basic unit of operation for composing live presentations.
 Handling streaming failover and redundancy scenarios is increasingly important for media streaming workflows.
 A full live presentation might contain one or more streams, depending on the configuration of the live encoders.
 For this specification it is recommended that each bit-rate stream is send over a seperate connection TCP, but this is not strictly necessary.